Fully quantum fluctuation theorems: Conditional fluctuation relations

 \subsection{Generally no decoupling of diagonals}

-In section \ref{DecouplingDiagonals} we showed that the channels $\mathcal{F}_{\pm}$ induced on the reservoir are such that the dynamics of the modes of coherence decouples, thus yielding a separation into several off-diagonal Crooks relations.
-The reader may wonder whether something similar is true for the conditional CPMs $\tilde{\mathcal{F}}_{\pm}$.
-In section \ref{DecouplingDiagonals} the starting point was Lemma \ref{ComWithCom}, which shows that $\mathcal{F}_{\pm}$ and $\mathcal{R}_{\pm}$ commute with the commutator with respect to $H_E$.
-The following Lemma shows that this is generally not true for the conditional CPMs $\tilde{\mathcal{F}}_{\pm}$ and $\tilde{\mathcal{R}}_{\pm}$, and thus we cannot expect to have a separation in to diagonal and off-diagonal fluctuation relations in this more general case.
-(For an explicit example of such `mixing' of diagonal and off-diagonal elements, see section \ref{ExampleTwoQubits}.) \begin{Lemma} With Assumptions \ref{AssumpCondTimeRev}, the CPM $\tilde{\mathcal{F}}_{+}$ defined in Eq.~(\ref{deftildeFRpm}) satisfies the following relation
+In Appendix \ref{DecouplingDiagonals} we showed that the channels $\mathcal{F}_{\pm}$ induced on the reservoir are such that the dynamics decouples along the modes of coherence.
+One may thus wonder whether something similar is true for the conditional CPMs $\tilde{\mathcal{F}}_{\pm}$.
+In Appendix \ref{DecouplingDiagonals} the starting point was Lemma \ref{ComWithCom}, which shows that $\mathcal{F}_{\pm}$ and $\mathcal{R}_{\pm}$ commute with the commutator with respect to $H_E$.
+The following Lemma shows that this is generally not true for the conditional CPMs $\tilde{\mathcal{F}}_{\pm}$ and $\tilde{\mathcal{R}}_{\pm}$, and thus we cannot expect to have a separation of the dynamics of the different diagonals of the density matrix.
+(For an explicit example of such `mixing' of diagonal and off-diagonal elements, see Appendix \ref{ExampleTwoQubits}.) \begin{Lemma} With Assumptions \ref{AssumpCondTimeRev}, the CPM $\tilde{\mathcal{F}}_{+}$ defined in Eq.~(\ref{deftildeFRpm}) satisfies the following relation